mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 The qualities can be measured in a different way like number of Tests (`Unit`/`Integration`), number of Users, number of running applications in Production, etc.

 However, when writing your own implementation, you have to spend time writing such Test Suites and convince multiple users to use and test your code before even usable for actual Production environment.
-Otherwise, one can rely in a low-quality written codes with a risks of error post-production.
+Otherwise, one can rely in a low-quality written  with a risks of error post-production.

 ------